five-iron/pingrs/README.md

 Ping values are in milliseconds.

 All arguments are optional.
-By default, it will ping all members worlds four times:
+By default, it will ping all members worlds once:

 <pre>
 $ python pingrs.py